 Nettles is the current Chair on the Board of the NZ Adult Literacy Practitioners Association and she is actively involved in advocacy for adult education.
 Nettles is a current Board Member of CYDP (Canterbury Youth Development Programme) and has been part of the Cholmondeley Board since 2014.

 Barbara is Director of her family company, Skope Industries Limited, a Christchurch-based manufacturing and export company.
 Barbara was a Cholmondeley Children's Foundation Trustee from 2005 to 2015, and was elected to Patron in 2016.
 She believes Cholmondeley to be a unique service, critical to protecting children experiencing difficult family situations.

 Barabara also has several other personal involvements: Diabetes Canterbury; The Court Theatre Foundation; The Greater Canterbury Community Forum, which works within Family and Community Services (FACS); Restore Christchurch Cathedral; The New Zealand Dementia Prevention Trust; Friends of the Christchurch Symphony Orchestra; and several other affiliations through her family.

-Vice President - Margaret Reeve
+Board Member - Margaret Reeve